 - Playing with your hair

-If you want a parrot that can show its affection in these ways, then you’re in luck.
-These highly cuddly parrots are the most likely to hop onto your shoulder, cozy up to your neck, and keep you company:
+If you want a parrot that can show its affection in these ways, these huggable parrots are the most likely to hop onto your shoulder, rest against your neck, and keep you company:

-Friendly and cuddly, conures have large personalities that can, at times, make them rather loud.
-Considered smart parrots, conures are better suited for an experienced owner that is able to give them time, entertainment, and attention.
+Friendly and cuddly, conures have big personalities that can make them rather loud.
+Considered smart parrots, conures are better suited to an experienced owner that can give them time and attention.

-These little birds have many favorite ways to show off affection toward one another and their owners.
+They have many favorite ways to show affection toward one another and their owners.
 Conures love to preen your hair or beard.
-They’re not shy about giving a love-bite or two.
+They’re not shy about giving a friendly nip.

 Making noise is another favorite of the conure.
-Over their 30-year lifespan, conures will use various sounds to express their emotions.
+Over their 20-30 year lifespan, conures will make various sounds to express their emotions.
 They will show love by: